California Dog Bite Laws

 If you or a loved one has been bitten by a dangerous dog, consulting an experienced attorney may be the best answer to your problems.
 We know that a legal process can be intimidating, but with a dog bite attorney like the ones we have at Adamson Ahdoot, the whole process will be much easier.
 Not only that, but you will get fair compensation for your dog bite injuries.

-Call us today at (800) 310-1606 to learn more about your case.
+Call us today at (800) 310-1606 or contact us through our website to learn more about your case.
 Whether you’re wondering how to take care of a dog bite injury or want to know how much a dog bite lawsuit is worth, our team can help you with everything!

 Stay here if you want to know what strict liability means and hopefully give you a clear understanding of how the California dog bite law works for victims of bites or attacks.

 What Does Strict Liability Mean?

 Simply put, strict liability makes pet owners responsible for the damages associated with a dog bite, regardless of the dog’s history or the owner’s knowledge of the dog’s history.
 A victim doesn’t have to prove a pet owner acted negligently to get compensation in a lawsuit.
 A victim just must prove they were bitten.